 Shelter sizes can vary, but the typical dimensions are 6’ x 11’.
-Required infrastructure includes a 5’ x 8’ concrete boarding area, a 8’ x 13’ concrete pad for shelter installation, and a minimum of 2’ to 3’ feet of unobstructed pedestrian throughway depending on shelter orientation.
-Daily passenger boardings should be at least 20 for shelter placement.
-IndyGo installs trash bins on all shelters, and depending on the location, other options may be available including more seating, advertisement panels and hard-wired or solar lighting.
+Required infrastructure includes a 5’ x 8’ concrete boarding area, an 8’ x 13’ concrete pad for shelter installation, and a minimum of three feet of unobstructed pedestrian throughway, depending on the orientation of the individual shelter.
+The stop should service at least 20 passenger boardings a day to warrant a shelter placement.

 Interested in supporting a PUPstop?

-A Simme-Seat is a 46” x 16” two-seater bench affixed to a bus stop sign post.
-The typical required infrastructure includes a 5’ x 8’ concrete boarding area, an 8” x 8” steel plate for bench installation and a minimum of 3’ of unobstructed pedestrian throughway.
-Daily passenger boardings should be at least five for Simme-Seat placement.
+Simme-Seats are twin opposing seats (46” x 16”) affixed to a stop sign post.
+Installation typically requires a 5’ x 8’ concrete boarding area, an 8” x 8” steel base plate and a minimum of three feet of unobstructed pedestrian throughway.
+The stop should service at least five passenger boardings a day to warrant a simme-seat placement.

 Each bicycle rack can secure two bicycles.
-The typical required infrastructure includes a 6’ x 4’ concrete pad and a minimum of 3’ feet of unobstructed pedestrian throughway.
+The typical required infrastructure includes a 6’ x 4’ concrete pad and a minimum of three feet of unobstructed pedestrian throughway.
 Each site for a bicycle rack is evaluated on a case-by-case basis.